hmichinaka/hmichinaka/README.md

 - 👨‍💻 I've got Tableau Certified Data Analyst certification after learning it on my own.

-- 💪 I have 8 years experience in international engineering including sales analyses.
+- 💪 I have 1 year experience in Data Analytics and 8 years experience in international engineering including sales analyses.
 The detail is in LinkedIn as below.

 ## Connect with me:
 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/hmichinaka/)